 When determining the amount you can claim for dislocations consideration must be given to the part of the body dislocated; whether any fractures have resulted from the dislocation; whether ligament damage has occurred and the risk of future dislocations to the same joint.

-Some examples of different types of dislocated joint claim payouts for different parts of the body in 2017 and 2018 (listed in alphabetical order), include:
+Some examples of different types of dislocated joint claim payouts for different parts of the body in 2018 (listed in alphabetical order), include:

 Ankle dislocation claim amounts